gsemet/pythonpep8autoformat/README.md

     + Download an [archive][TagArchive]
       of Python PEP8 Autoformat
     + Open a terminal, move to Packages directory (refers to the folder that opens when you use the Preferences > Browse Packages… menu) and create a new directory named 'Python PEP8 Autoformat'
-    + Extract archive contents in this 'Python PEP8 Autoformat' directory.
+    + Extract archive contents in new 'Python PEP8 Autoformat' directory.

 ## Settings